Vilnius: Transport

 Navigability of the Neris is limited; no regular water routes exist outside of Vilnius, although it was used for transport in the past.
 Local transport on the river in Vilnius started in 2025 with electric boats.
-Vilnius Airport, Lithuania's largest, serves about 50 cities in 25 countries.
+Vilnius Čiurlionis International Airport, Lithuania's largest, serves about 50 cities in 25 countries.
 The airport, 5 km from the city centre, has a direct link to the Vilnius railway station.
 The station is a rail hub with direct passenger service to Minsk, Kaliningrad, Moscow and Saint Petersburg, and is part of the Pan-European Corridor IX's Branch B.

 Vilnius is the starting point of the A1 motorway which runs across Lithuania, connecting its three major cities (Vilnius, Kaunas and Klaipėda), and is part of European route E85.
 The A2, connecting Vilnius and Panevėžys, is part of the E272.
 Other highways out of the city include the A3, A4, A14, A15, and A16.
 Vilnius's southern bypass is the A19.